f5devcentral/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

     .. image:: ../images/image8.png

-13. In Google Chrome, open up the \ **nginx-plus-dockerfiles** repository on Gitlab, \ `https://gitlab.f5.local/f5-demo-lab/nginx-plus-dockerfiles <https://gitlab.f5.local/f5-demo-lab/nginx-plus-dockerfiles>`__ or
+12. In Google Chrome, open up the \ **nginx-plus-dockerfiles** repository on Gitlab, \ `https://gitlab.f5.local/f5-demo-lab/nginx-plus-dockerfiles <https://gitlab.f5.local/f5-demo-lab/nginx-plus-dockerfiles>`__ or
+    using the \ **“nginx-plus-dockerfiles”** shortcut provided. (udf/P@ssw0rd20)

+   .. note:: If the browser shows you a warning to indicate the connection is not secure
+      and shows an error code of "NET::ERR_CERT_AUTHORITY_INVALID", this is due to the use of a self-signed certificate on the server.
+We will be using self-signed certificates for the purposes of this lab.
+However, you should use authentic certificates from known Certificate Authorities in any production environments.
+      Click on Advanced, followed by the link to proceed to the site.

-    using the \ **“nginx-plus-dockerfiles”** shortcut provided. (udf/P@ssw0rd20) This will take us to the repository where we just pushed our modified Docker file to
+    This will take us to the repository where we just pushed our modified Docker file to

     .. image:: ../images/image9.png

-14. On this **nginx-plus-dockerfiles** repository page, you will see the pipeline status icon next to the latest \ **Commit SHA**.
+13. On this **nginx-plus-dockerfiles** repository page, you will see the pipeline status icon next to the latest \ **Commit SHA**.
 When the pipeline currently in progress, you will see an \ **orange icon** (waiting to start), a \ **blue circle** (running), or a \ **green check** (passed).
 Hopefully, we